 It’s no secret that having a dog makes their owners more active, social, and less likely to be depressed.
 But a new study from Sweden shows dog owners live longer because they are less likely to suffer from cardiovascular disease.

 The study at Uppsala University in Sweden analyzed 12 years of health records for the 3.4 million people in that country.
 Results were published in Scientific Reports.

-The bottom line: dog owners lived longer.
-Not only were they less likely to die from cardiovascular disease, but having a pooch also protected them from many other causes of death.
+The bottom line: Dog owners live longer.
+Not only were they less likely to die from cardiovascular disease, but having a pooch protected them from many other causes of death.

-Most striking, the study showed the health benefits were greatest for people who lived alone.
+Most striking, the study showed the health benefits were most significant for people who lived alone.